-- Lost or stolen passport.
 The U.S. State Department reports about 300,000 passports are lost every year.
 The absence of a passport can leave you stranded.
-[SMART: How to replace your stolen passport faster.
+How do you replace your stolen passport faster?
 Keep a color copy of your passport in a safe place in your hotel room.
 Also, leave a copy with friends or family at home.
 Scan a copy as an e-document.
 If your passport is lost, contact your embassy immediately.
-When traveling abroad, take extra passport photos with you, just in case.]
+When traveling abroad, take extra passport photos with you, just in case.

 Should I worry about my health when I travel?

 If you have to ask, then the answer is “yes.”
 Certainly, your health can fail any time, but many travelers wait too long to take that “bucket list” trip, and they try to hedge that big vacation with a travel insurance or medical evacuation policy.
 It is these good people who I hear from, after they slipped in the shower on their first day of a round-the-world cruise and needed to be airlifted to the nearest hospital.
 To them, I wish I could say a few things:

 Please don’t wait too long to take a vacation of a lifetime